 Emacs keybindings can feel clunky and some people even feel pain after using

-created a whole set of custom keybindings which are based on sequences instead
+a whole set of custom keybindings which are based on sequences instead of

 C-x C-f) I can